Oka and Alexander polynomials of symplectic curves and divisibility relations: Preliminaries on Alexander polynomials and curves

-A \emph{symplectic curve} $\sD$ is the image $u(\Sigma)$ of a $J$-holomorphic map $u \co (\Sigma,j) \to (\CP, J)$, for some (possibly disconnected) Riemann surface $(\Sigma,j)$ and some $\omega_{\rm FS}$-compatible almost-complex structure $J$.
-If the map is one-to-one away from finitely many points, we say that $u$ (or, with a slight abuse of terminology, $\Sigma$) is the \emph{normalisation} of $\sD$.
+we say that $u$ (or, with a slight abuse of terminology, $\Sigma$) is the \emph{normalisation} of $\sD$.
 The image of a connected component of the normalisation $u$ of $\sD$ is called an \emph{irreducible component} of $\sD$.
 We denote with $\Sing(\sD)$ the set of points where $u$ fails to be one-to-one or where $du = 0$.

-The \emph{geometric genus} $p_g(D_i)$ of an irreducible component $D_i$ of $\sD$ is the genus of the corresponding connected component of $\Sigma$ in the normalisation.
+The \emph{geometric genus} $g_i$ of an irreducible component $D_i$ of $\sD$ is the genus of the corresponding connected component of $\Sigma$ in the normalisation.

 Recall also from~\cite{Mcduff} and~\cite{MicallefWhite} that symplectic curves have singularities that are homeomorphic to singularities of plane complex curves.
 (More on these singularities in the next subsection.)